MicheleDelliVeneri/skao-staging-service/Readme.md

 5. (Minikube) Create Tunnel: `minikube service skao-staging-service --url`
 6. if you are using minikube, before 1 -5,  switch to minikube docker env with `eval $(minikube docker-env) `
-## Test The Service
+## Test The Service with FastAPI Tests
 1. Create two local directories on the Host Machine, one for simulating the local storage, and another to simulate the target user area.
 These will be mounted in the application pod.
 2. Set the paths of the two directories in the Helm Values.yaml file, one as the `storage.source.local.hostPath` and the other as the `userArea.source.local.hostPath`
-3. Create a file inside the app pod `kubectl exec -it skao-staging-service-7fd6664978-8fml5  -- sh -c "echo 'This is File1.txt' > /mnt/storage_a/File1.txt".`
+3. Create a file inside the app pod `kubectl exec -it skao-staging-service-7fd6664978-8fml5  -- sh -c "echo 'This is File1.txt' > /mnt/storage_a/File1.txt".` or use the frontend tool
 This file simulates the file that the user want to stage from the local storage to its user area.
 4. Navigate to `http:127.0.0.1:MINIKUBEPORT/docs` where MINIKUBEPORT is the port obtained in step 5.
 5. Set method to `local_copy`, set your `username` and add the following request body: